montilab/yQTLpipeline/README.md

 #### Example 1
 Starting from a VCF file input, calculating PCs, and using MatrixeQTL to obtain QTL results.

-1. Navigate to the directory <example/>.
+1. Navigate to the directory < example >.
 `cd /path/to/the/yQTLpipeline/example`
-2. Launch R and run `Rscript GenerateExample_M.R.` This will write out the files `ExampleConfig_M.config` and `Example_M.sh`, as well as update the <data/> directory to set up the input file paths.
+2. Launch R and run `Rscript GenerateExample_M.R.` This will write out the files `ExampleConfig_M.config` and `Example_M.sh`, as well as update the < data > directory to set up the input file paths.
 3. Run `bash Example_M.sh`.
 4. Example results will be generated in the folder < ExampleResults_M >.

 #### Example 2
 Starting from a GDS file, pre-defined PCs, and GRM, using GENESIS to obtain QTL results.

-1. Navigate to the directory <example/>.
+1. Navigate to the directory < example >.
 `cd /path/to/the/yQTLpipeline/example`
 2. Launch R and run `Rscript GenerateExample_G.R`.
-This will write out the files `ExampleConfig_G.config` and `Example_G.sh`, as well as update the <data/> directory to set up the input file paths.
+This will write out the files `ExampleConfig_G.config` and `Example_G.sh`, as well as update the < data > directory to set up the input file paths.
 3. Run `bash Example_G.sh`.
 4. Example results will be generated in the folder < ExampleResults_G >.